chanwj/hexo-theme-meow/README-EN.md

 At the same time, *Meow* permits secondary creative modifications (Fork), provided that you **prominently indicate the original work (i.e., `hexo-theme-meow`) and the original author (i.e., chanwj/小橘猫) in your work, and retain the copyright and license notices from the original work**.

-To create this theme, the author invested a lot of time and efforts, this process was not easy.
-Essentially, it is a labor of love.
 If you need to use this theme, <u>**please retain the copyright information in the footer to show respect for the author and her creation**</u>, which can also help more people in need to know this theme.
 Thank you very much!

 Although *Meow* is an open source project, it does NOT mean that plagiarism by removing copyright information of the original work is permissible or acceptable.
 (If you want, welcome to introduce your website/secondary creation to the author.
 You can also apply to add a friend link to the preview site.)